-In some cases in which cyberbullying occurs at home or off-campus, courts have denied liability claims against the school but permitted them against the parents of the offender.
+To that end, when cyberbullying occurs at home or off-campus, courts have denied liability claims against the school but permitted them against the parents of the offender.
 These cases usually involve common tort claims like harassment, defamation, libel, or intentional infliction of emotional distress.
-These types of claims can be filed and pursued with the help of an experienced Colorado personal injury attorney.

-If you or your child is a victim of cyberbullying or online harassment in Colorado, call local law enforcement and report the crime immediately.
+Above all, if your child is a victim of cyberbullying or online harassment in Colorado, call police to report the crime immediately.

 Instances of cyberbullying or online harassment are extremely complicated, and defensive actions may be slowed by various legal obstacles.
 Even with the aid of police and support from the school, some cyberbullying cases may require further legal action.

 It may be necessary, for example, to work with an attorney to obtain a court order restraining the cyberbullying or other dangerous behavior.
 Victims may also consider filing negligence per se charges against the offender.
 Negligence per se is an act that is considered negligent because it violates a state statute or regulation explicitly (e.g. Kiana Arellano’s Law or the Claire Davis Act).

 Colorado victims can sue offenders, parents, or legal guardians in civil lawsuits for damages including medical bills and emotional distress.
 Moreover, if a school knows a student is victimizing others and takes no action, the school may be held liable for damages as well.

 How to Protect Children from Cyberbullying in Colorado